-Law enforcement officials are very aggressive in pursuing charges and severe penalties in sex crime cases.
-If convicted of a sex crime, you can face:
+Law enforcement officials are very aggressive in pursuing charges and severe penalties in sex crimes.
+Penalties for convictions of sex crimes include:

 - Imprisonment (Some laws, particularly those involving children, carry severe sentences)